The backstory.

 The answer

-Put both humans back.
+Put both humans back, before the next rollout.

 Receives